I finally made it in September, and I loved it so much I stayed an extra week!

 Leaving Polyegos behind, we headed back toward Milos.
 The time it takes to cross-over between Milos and Polyegos is great for snacking, tanning, and relaxing.
-The boat has local beer and other beverages on board that come in handy during this time.
+The boat has local beer and other beverages onboard that come in handy during this time.

 We passed by the ruins of the old Paliorema sulfur mine and had the opportunity to see an important part of Milos' mining history.
-Our guide also walked us through the historic significance of Paliorema.
+Our guide also walked us through the historical significance of Paliorema.

-In front of the now abandoned sulfur mines is Thiorichio beach.
+In front of the now-abandoned sulfur mines is Thiorichio beach.
 This is a great beach to check out if you are interested in mixing culture with relaxation during your Milos trip.